 - Text-based user interface

 Non-interactive programs don’t need any user interaction after invocation.
-Examples include ls, mv and cp.
+Examples include ls

 Non-interactive programs get the most attention in this article, while text-based user interfaces are barely covered at all.